j4ke-1/jake-anticheat/README.md

-# jake-antiCheat
+# jake-anticheat

-**jake-antiCheat** is a lightweight anti-cheat script for FiveM servers running the QB-Core framework.
+**jake-anticheat** is a lightweight anti-cheat script for FiveM servers running the QB-Core framework.
 Designed to detect and ban players for possessing blacklisted items or using hacked weapons, this script ensures fair gameplay without requiring a database.
 It combines server-side logic with client-side monitoring for robust protection.

 ## Features
 - **Multi-Item Detection**: Monitors player inventories for configurable blacklisted items (e.g., `weapon_redarp`, `weapon_blueglocks`, `weapon_redm4a1`).